shao-rj-jack/ARM-tank-wars/README.md

 ## Tasks left to do

-- Animation of the projectile
-  - Animate the movement (Y Parabola + const X direction movement)
-- Animation of the explosions + removal of ground
+- Animation of the explosions (circles not drawing correctly) + set ground state of site of explosion to false
-- Turn timer (drawing timer function implemented)
-- Finish game states to polish the game
-- Allow for aiming downwards